tanjeemh/semantic-release-action-typescript/README.md

 #### npm-token

-API token with write permission for publishing your crate to your target registry.
+API token with write permission for publishing your package to your target registry.